StanfordBDHG/HealthGPT/README.md

 Note: if you're using the simulator, you will need to manually add data in the Health app.
 Otherwise, all of your results will read zero.

+You can add queries for additional Health quantities and categories by editing `src/TemplateApplication/HealthDataFetcher.swift`.
+You also need to update the prompt in `src/TemplateApplication/MessageInputView.swift` to pass the appropriate data to the OpenAI API.

 For any other quick changes (such as adding an onboarding flow), refer to the [CardinalKitTemplateApplication](https://github.com/StanfordBDHG/CardinalKitTemplateApplication/) repo.

 ## TODOs